From Attack to Protection: Leveraging Watermarking Attack Network for Advanced Add-on Watermarking: Experiments

-In addition, minimizing the visual damage caused by watermarking attacks is an important issue in our work.
+In addition, minimizing the visual degradation caused by watermarking attacks is an important issue in our work.
 To do this, we introduce $\mathcal{L}_{c}$, and the gain of visual quality obtained from the loss can be analyzed through PSNR and SSIM values with original content in Table~\ref{table_quantitative_evaluation}.
-In case of 1 bit, the average PSNR and SSIM values in non-attack situation are 38.44 dB and 0.974, respectively.
-After the WAN attacks images, average PSNR decreases by 2.68 dB, and SSIM remained similar to that before the attack.
-We would like to note that existing benchmark tools \cite{stirmark1,checkmark} have to degrade images up to 20.66 dB for noise addition to get a random guessed results, as shown in Fig.~\ref{figure_visual_degradation_stirmark}.
+In case of 1 bit, the average PSNR and SSIM values in non-attack situation are 37.89 dB and 0.970, respectively.
+After the WAN attacks images, average PSNR decreases by 2.18 dB, and average SSIM decreases by 0.003.
+We would like to note that existing benchmark tools \cite{stirmark1,checkmark} have to degrade images up to approximately 20 dB for noise addition to get random guessed results, as shown in Figure~\ref{figure_visual_degradation_stirmark}.
 Meanwhile, our model is capable of inducing the drastic reversal of the watermark bit with acceptable small loss of perceptual quality.
+Additionally, the visualized residual images in Figure~\ref{figure_attack_example_intro} further confirm that the proposed WAN conducts attacks with less distortion compared to other watermarking attacks.
+As indicated in the table, following the application of the attack, the average PSNR and SSIM are recorded as 35.71 dB and 0.967, respectively, demonstrating from a quantitative evaluation perspective an improvement in perceptual quality compared to previous attacks.

-We further test for 4 and 16 bits of watermark capacity scenarios with the trained WAN model with stride $64$.
-As listed in the middle side of Table~\ref{table_quantitative_evaluation}, for 4 bits capacity, the average PSNR, SSIM, and BER values for the attacked images over the WAN are 36.24 dB, 0.974, and 0.954, respectively.
-For the results of the 16 bits capacity, the average BER value is 0.942 while achieving the improved visual quality.
-Compared with the results for 1 bit capacity, we can confirm that the WAN's overall performance is maintained even when the watermark capacity is increased.
+We further test for 4 and 16 bits of watermark capacity scenarios with the trained WAN model with stride $64$ (see Section~\ref{sec_dataset}) As listed in the middle side of Table~\ref{table_quantitative_evaluation}, for 4 bits capacity, the average PSNR, SSIM, and BER values for the attacked images over the WAN are 36.13 dB, 0.969, and 0.932, respectively.
+For the results of the 16 bits capacity, the average BER value is 0.917 while achieving the improved visual quality.
+Compared with the results for 1 bit capacity, the WAN's performance slightly declines when the watermark capacity is increased; however, this still represents high performance from an attack perspective, as it maintains imperceptibility while inducing abnormal extraction.
+This slight decline is presumed to stem from differences in content representation due to resolution discrepancies between the training and testing phases.
 Overall, the results of quantitative evaluation show that the proposed WAN is suitable for testing MW methods as a benchmark tool in terms of interference of watermark extraction, maintenance of visual quality, and scalability according to watermark capacity.

-\subsection{Qualitative Evaluation of WAN}
+\subsubsection{Qualitative Evaluation of WAN}